bluefireteam/fireslime.github.io/_news/20190110_Dev_Log_BGUG_2.markdown

 <img src="/assets/imgs/news/20190110/gameplay.gif" />

-So, to sum up, we did not have given up, still working hard and hopping that the next time you hear from us, is a release announcement from BGUG!
+So, to sum up, we have not given up, we are still working hard and hopping that the next time you hear from us, is a release announcement from BGUG!